 If you had subscribed to my marriage and parenting articles between 2008 and 2014, you will find some of the more popular relationship articles scattered here in future.

 Along with fresh articles, I’ll also be sprinkling in some past sermons.
 Having had the good fortune to have fallen under the influence of Haddon Robinson at Gordon-Conwell, homiletics has long been a personal passion.
-While reading words here with the eye that are meant for the ear isn’t an ideal situation, I’m hoping you’ll find the different genres engaging.
+While reading words here with the eye that are meant for the ear isn’t an ideal situation, I’m hoping you’ll find the abridged messages engaging.

 (Oh, and to my U.S. readers, please forgive my non-American spellings.)